gonpgonp/Dummy_Reversals/README.md

 Some moves change pattern part way through the move.
 For this reason, it is recommended to try to save the reversal action very early into the desired move.

+Moves that change whether they are airborne or not midway also need to be saved at the beginning, before they have transitioned.

 This tool works by forcing player 2 to do the specified action upon noticing a neutral frame which comes with some side-effects and limitations.

 If the dummy is set to do a grounded move but recovers mid air, they will not do the reversal at all (same vice-versa).